 If you’re in Israel and you also want to visit Jordan, you can also join one of these multi-day trips:

-If you don’t hold a Jordan Pass, you can buy your ticket at the Visitor Centre: tickets are dated, personalized and non-transferable.
-Remember that there’s always a possibility that a ranger will ask to see your ticket (or the Pass) so make sure not to lose it.
+If you do not hold a Jordan Pass, you can purchase your ticket at the Visitor Centre.
+It’s important to remember that tickets are personalized, dated, and non-transferable, and there is a possibility that a ranger may ask to see your ticket or Jordan Pass, so it’s crucial not to lose it.

-We highly recommend to buy the Jordan Pass for the reasons above: Petra is included (the number of days depends on your Pass, as explained above) and also your VISA fee.
+We highly recommend buying the Jordan Pass for the reasons above: Petra is included (the number of days depends on your Pass, as explained above) and also your VISA fee.

 What are Petra’s opening times?

-Petra is opened daily from 6 am to 6 pm during the summer and 6 am to 4 pm in the winter.
+Petra is open daily from 6 am to 6 pm during the summer and 6 am to 4 pm in the winter.
 Return is allowed till dusk.
-It’s forbidden to stay inside the Archeological Site after dusk for security reasons but also for business reasons: three days a week Petra by Night is organized and people have to pay an extra ticket to see the show.
+It’s forbidden to stay inside the Archeological Site after dusk for security reasons but also for business reasons: three days a week, Petra by Night is organized, and people have to pay an extra ticket to see the show.
 We will talk about this in detail in another article.